mantidproject/documents/Design/WorkspacePropertyWithIndex.md

 - Extend the `WorkspaceProperty` type.
 - Own an `ArrayProperty` which can make use of `ListPropertyWidget` for capturing list data from the GUI.
 - Add a set of flags which control allowed index types (for use in the constructor).
+- Use a PropertyWithValue<std::string> to capture the selected index type.

 ### Details